 6 x 30 minute episodes

-Absurdly funny Monty Python-esque series from London Weekend Television which took a very light-hearted look at major historical events and social customs in British history.
+This absurdly funny Monty Python-esque series from London Weekend Television took a very light-hearted look at major historical events and social customs in British history.

 Many highly eccentric historical figures were played by Terry Jones and Michael Palin (who also wrote the series) aided and abetted by Roddy Maude-Roxby, Wallas Eaton, Melinda May and Colin Gordon

 The idea was to replay history as if television had been around at the time: interviewing the vital characters in the dressing-room after the Battle of Hastings; having Samuel Pepys present a TV chat-show; showing an estate agent trying to sell Stonehenge to a young couple looking for their first home (“It’s got character, charm . . . and a slab in the middle”); and replaying Caesar’s home-movie footage of his British invasion.

 A victorious William the Conqueror is interviewed in the showers in a parody of post-match football analysis, while Richard the Lionheart returns from the Crusades loaded up with souvenirs and raucously describing his boozy escapades as if he had been on a cheap package holiday in the sun with ‘the lads’.
 In another sketch, King John signs Magna Carta in the mistaken belief that he is only giving his autograph to a child.

 The sketches were well written but the series suffered slightly from the fact that, in this pre-Monty Python period, Jones and Palin were not yet able to dictate that they take on all the lead roles.

 As a consequence, a number of other actors joined them to form a historical repertory company – each person had several parts per show – and, while they were all capable, these outsiders perhaps did not fully sympathise with the material in the same way as the writers.